Managing Dog Warts

 Dog warts have a rough texture similar to that of cauliflower, and you may see just one wart or multiple warts grouped together.
 While most warts can be easily identified, dog eyelid warts are a bit trickier to spot because they tend to blend in with the color of the skin.
 Look closely for bumpy spots near your furry friend's eye to identify potential dog eyelid warts.

 How Do Dogs Contract Warts?Dogs acquire the papillomavirus when they come into contact with an infected dog.
-Pups under two years old are particularly susceptible because their immune system isn’t mature enough to fight off the infection.
+Pups under two years old are still in their puppy developmental stages.
+Therefore, they are particularly susceptible because their immune system isn't mature enough to fight off the infection.
 After a dog has been exposed to the virus, it takes about one to two months for the warts to appear.
-Dog-to-dog transmission is common, but the virus can’t be acquired from (or spread to) other types of animals.
-You’re in no danger of catching warts from your pooch, either; canine papillomavirus can’t infect humans.
+Dog-to-dog transmission is common, but the virus can't be acquired from (or spread to) other types of animals.
+You're in no danger of catching warts from your pooch, either; canine papillomavirus can't infect humans.

 What Are the Side Effects of Warts?Warts are generally harmless and probably won't bother your dog, but they could cause some degree of discomfort if they show up on the eyes or mouth.
 In rare cases, warts located deep in the throat can make swallowing or breathing difficult.
 Dog wart bleeding is a common side effect of canine papillomavirus caused by pressure on the affected area.
 Although bleeding may not result in pain, it could lead to an infection and may require professional treatment.
 Contact your veterinarian for advice if you notice a bleeding dog wart.